Enrolling in secondary school

 Catholic and church-affiliated schools

 Non-affiliated independent schools usually accept applications for enrolment at least 18 months before the proposed start date.
+It is recommended that you contact your preferred school for further information as early as possible — competition for places can be tough, with some high-demand schools recommending that parents put their child on a waiting list at birth.
 Parents may be required to pay application or enrolment fees, and sometimes both.
 Application fees range from around $50 to $400, while enrolment fees can be as high as $2000.
 Check with schools before submitting applications.
 Some have very specific enrolment procedures, including set intake years and admission exams.
 Note that zoning restrictions do not apply in the independent sector.
-It is recommended that you contact your preferred school for further information.